mbaityje/plankifier/README.md

 ---

+## Repo Structure

+The repo contains the following directories:

+- `src`: contains auxiliary code.

+- `out`: the output is stored here (no output is uploaded to GitHub, so it must be created).

+- `data`: the input data is stored here.

+- `images`: contains a handful of images, so that a user can see them without downloading the repo.

+- `val`: folder for validation.

+- `trained-models`: contains small trained models for the end users.

+---

 ## Datasets

 The datasets come from the Scripps Camera from the Pomati group at Eawag.
 We have two datasets, corresponding to two magnifications of the camera [0.5x (mostly zooplankton) and 5x (mostly phytoplankton)].
 Everything we write here applies to both datasets, but was only tested on the 0.5x data.